 My second thought was using the credit union for getting a mortgage loan.
 I’m a fan of credit unions for some things, but in my search for a home loan, I’ve never found them to be very competitive.
 The problem is they have overly strict lending standards that they adhere to (due to their member-owned status), and that usually results in rates that aren’t on par with the best in the market.
 It also usually means tougher underwriting standards that make closing difficult.
 I would recommend seeing what other lenders are out these and see if they offer better rates and fees.

-I’ve had a lot of personal success with Costco Finance.
-They will give you 4 of the best rates in the market, and they guarantee a single low origination fee, so you know you’re comparing apples-to-apples.
-I’ve found that the total cost of the Costco lenders are usually better than the best lenders out there.
+I’ve had a lot of personal success with EverBank.
+They will give you some of the best rates in the market, and they guarantee a single low origination fee.

 If in doubt, check out my Ultimate Guide to Shopping for a Home Loan.